DS-100/debugging-guide/sql/sql.md

 ### Filtering with multiple conditions

-When you are using more than one condition in filtering clauses such as `WHERE` or `HAVING`, it is important to keep in mind that the ordering of `OR`s and `AND`s will affect your SQL output.
+When you are using more than one condition in filtering clauses like `WHERE` or `HAVING`, it's important consider that the ordering of `OR`s and `AND`s will affect your SQL output.

 In `SQL`, the operator precedence typically evaluates `AND` operations before `OR` operations, and so incorrectly ordered conditions can lead to unexpected results.
 To ensure your conditions are evaluated in the intended order, use parentheses to group them explicitly.